AnBapDan/REC-Platform-Gateway/README.md

 ## Deployment
 The all microservices structure is supposed to be deployed using Docker Swarm.
 Below are the steps to achieve it correctly.

-1. Create network that hosts all the stack
+1. Create a network that hosts all the stack
     ```sh
     docker network create --driver=overlay --attachable RECNetwork
     ```